surveycto/youtube-detector/README.md

 * Display a YouTube video.
 * Track how long the YouTube video is played for.
-* Track if video completed.
+* Track if video completed or not.
 * Auto-fit video based on field area and screen size.
 * Optionally, reset the time tracking if the enumerator returns to the field and plays the video again.